Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Supplementary Experiments

-\subsection{Random Dropping of Tokens}
+\paragraph{Random Dropping of Tokens.}

 In Table \ref{tab:random_intra}, we provide further analysis on the \emph{intra}-image approach by randomly dropping tokens.
-This is somewhat similar to \citet{simoulin2024memory} with the exclusion of any fine-tuning.
+This is similar to \citet{simoulin2024memory} with the exclusion of any fine-tuning.
 First, unlike CelebA, we observe a noticeably degradation in worst-group accuracies on Waterbirds and MetaShift.
-We hypothesize that this stems from the target label being spuriously correlated with the background (Waterbirds, MetaShift) and not gender (CelebA), which is distinctly separable from the foreground object as shown in Figure \ref{fig:match_intra} and Table \ref{tab:datasets}.
+We posit that this stems from the target label being spuriously correlated with the background (Waterbirds, MetaShift) and not gender (CelebA), which is distinctly separable from the foreground object as shown in Figure \ref{fig:match_intra}.
 Hence, random dropping is beneficial to the subgroup robustness of CelebA by reducing the gender features of the individuals.
 Second, we find performance (except $\gT_{intra}^{0.7}$) to be slightly lower or equivalent on OpenImages and the remaining datasets, respectively.
-We attribute this to cases where the \emph{intra}-image approach misidentifies the foreground object as irrelevant information as shown in Figure \ref{fig:match_intra} with the removal of the “airplane” (top image) and “building” (bottom image).
-However, in general, the variance of the individual patches is an effective heuristic for robustly compressing redundant information within the image.
+We attribute this to cases where the \emph{intra}-image approach misidentifies the foreground object as irrelevant information in Figure \ref{fig:match_intra} with the removal of the “airplane” (top image) and “building” (bottom image).
+However, in general, the variance of the individual patches remains effective for robustly compressing redundant information within the image.